 SALES - SALVAGNY

-Easy departure through the beautiful chamois dotted Gers valley to descend to civilisation via a small trail, perched between two streams and the Saubaudy waterfall, to the village of Salvagny.
+Easy hike through the beautiful chamois dotted Gers valley to descend to civilisation via a small trail perched between two streams and the Saubaudy waterfall to the village of Salvagny.

 4 hour walk / Elevation: -780m